 - Does my plan cover outpatient therapy provided by a Licensed Professional Counselor?

 - Do I have a deductible that I have to meet before being eligible for reimbursement?

 - How much will I be reimbursed for each appointment?

 - Are there limits to how many sessions I can be reimbursed for in a calendar year?

 - What steps do I need to take to apply for reimbursement?

 Please note that cancellations require at least 24-hours advanced notice.
 Otherwise, you will be charged a $50 fee for any late cancellations.
 The full session fee will be charged for any "no show" appointments, meaning that you miss a scheduled appointment without providing any advanced notice.

 I see the term "COGNITIVE BEHAVIORAL THERAPY (CBT)" used a lot on your website. what is this?

 CBT is a form of therapy that focuses on helping individuals understand the relationships between thoughts, emotions, and behaviors and learn to modify unhelpful thinking and behavior.
 CBT is an evidence-based therapy, meaning that it has been extensively researched and shown to be an effective form of therapy.
-For more information about CBT click on the link below, which will take you to the Beck Institute for Cognitive Behavior Therapy website.
+For more information about CBT click on the link below, which will take you to the website of the Beck Institute for Cognitive Behavior Therapy.